New GCSE Grades

 - The "old" GCSE English and Maths finished in Summer 2016.
 The new GCSEs in English and Mathematics started in Summer 2017.

-- Other GCSEs will also end in Summer 17 or Summer 18.
-Some will completely cease; others will be replaced by "new" GCSEs.
+- Other GCSEs ended in Summer 17 or Summer 18.
+Some completely ceased; others were replaced by "new" GCSEs.

-- "New" GCSEs will have different grading systems.
-Instead of A* - G, they will have grades 9 to 1 where 9 is the highest.
+- "New" GCSEs have different grading systems.
+Instead of A* - G, they have grades 9 to 1 where 9 is the highest.

-- "New" GCSEs will be more demanding and use end of course examinations (and as little coursework as possible).
+- "New" GCSEs are more demanding and use end of course examinations (and as little coursework as possible).

 Explaining the new GCSE grades; comparing these to the “old” ones

 The table below shows the connection between the “old” grades and “new “ grades.
 The “good pass” grade for the old GCSE was set at grade C; the new “good pass” grade will be set at a higher standard.
 The government intends that:

 - broadly the same proportion of students will achieve a grade 4+ as currently achieve a grade C+

 - grade 5 will be awarded to roughly:

 - the top third of students gaining the equivalent of a grade C AND

 - the bottom third of students gaining the equivalent of a grade B

 - broadly the same proportion of students will achieve a grade 7+ as currently achieve a grade A+

 What does this mean for students?